Senad Kreso: East Riffa

 In January 2012, he again moved out of Bosnia and Herzegovina and more accurately to his former working place, Bahrain.
 On 29 January 2012, he signed a one-year contract to be appointed as the manager of East Riffa Club.

 Majees

-Before the beginning of the inaugural season of the Oman Professional League (2013-14 season), on 13 August 2013 he was appointed as the manager of the newly promoted Sohar-based club, Majees SC.
+Before the beginning of the inaugural season of the Oman Professional League (2013–14 season), on 13 August 2013 he was appointed as the manager of the newly promoted Sohar-based club, Majees SC.
 But after some disputes with the club management and due to some financial delays he decided to part company with the Majees-based club.

 Busaiteen

 In December 2013, he moved back to Bahrain where on 18 December 2013, he again signed a short-term contract with Bahraini Premier League club, Busaiteen.
-In his very short-stint with the Busaiteen-based club, he helped them achieve the runners-up position in the 2014 Bahraini King's Cup where unfortunately his side had to face a narrow 2-1 loss against his former club, East Riffa.
+In his very short-stint with the Busaiteen-based club, he helped them achieve the runners-up position in the 2014 Bahraini King's Cup where his side faced a narrow 2–1 loss against his former club, East Riffa.